pyeventsourcing/esdbclient/README.md

     $ docker run -d -p 4318:4318 -p 16686:16686 --name jaeger jaegertracing/all-in-one:latest

 You can then navigate to `http://localhost:16686` to access the Jaeger UI.
-Telemetry data can be sent by your tracer provider to `http://localhost:4318/v1/traces`.
+And telemetry data can be sent by an OpenTelemetry tracer provider to `http://localhost:4318/v1/traces`.

 At this time, the instrumented methods are `append_to_stream()`, `subscribe_to_stream()` `subscribe_to_all()`, `read_subscription_to_stream()`, `read_subscription_to_all()`.